 INSTRUCTIONS FOR PATIENT AFTER SOFT TISSUE CURETTAGE AND ROOT PLANNING

 Slight temporary bleeding within the first few hours is not unusual.
 Persistent or excessive bleeding should be reported to the office.

 Some discomfort is to be expected when the anesthesia wears off.
 If needed, take 2 NON aspirin containing products as it will slow down clotting time.
 Expect some sensitivity, including cold sensitivity on root surface and pressure sensitivity in and around the gum tissue, this will diminish with time.

-it is advisible to limit yourself to a soft diet immediately following the procedure, with an attempt to follow your regular diet as soon as possible.
+It is advisable to limit yourself to a soft diet immediately following the procedure, with an attempt to follow your regular diet as soon as possible.
 Avoid chewing in the treated area(s).
 Omit foods that are highly seasoned, spicy or hot.
 Care should be taken to eliminate seedy foods such as popcorn, nuts or other foods that may lodge beneath the gum tissue for 10 days.